Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13: Change group owner

-14: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+100: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+101: Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.